HafizFasih/icp-book/icp-book/docs/part2-history/06-congress-ministries-1937-39.md

 ## Overview

 The Congress Ministries were formed following the **Provincial Elections of 1937**, held under the Government of India Act 1935.
-The Indian National Congress secured a massive victory, winning absolute majorities in five provinces and forming governments in a total of eight provinces (including Bombay, Bengal, and NWFP via coalitions).
+The Indian National Congress got a huge victory, winning clear majorities in five provinces and forming governments in a total of eight provinces (including Bombay, Bengal, and NWFP through coalitions).
 In contrast, the Muslim League performed poorly.
-The rule of the Congress from **July 1937 to October 1939** proved to be a turning point in Indian politics.
-It was characterized by policies that deeply alienated the Muslim population, convincing them that their rights would not be safe in a Hindu-dominated India, thereby accelerating the demand for a separate homeland.
+The rule of Congress from **July 1937 to October 1939** proved to be a turning point in Indian politics.
+It was marked by policies that deeply upset the Muslim population, convincing them that their rights would not be safe in a Hindu-dominated India, which speeded up the demand for a separate homeland.

 :::warning
 The Congress Ministries period is often called **"the test case"** - it tested whether Muslims could live safely under Hindu majority rule.
 The result was conclusive: they could not.